TechAtikiN/the-go-brewery/3-creating-http-server-using-gin/README.md

 Gin is a popular **Go framework** that’s fast and efficient—making it a great choice for building **scalable web applications**.
 It's simple and easy to use, making the code not look magic but rather straightforward.

 ## About `Gin` 🍸
-`Gin` is a **lightweight**, **high-performance** web framework built on Go's standard net/http package.
-Here’s why Gin stands out:
+- It's lightweight, highly performant, and easy to use.
-- **Speed & Simplicity**: Gin has blazing-fast performance since it's built on top of the standard Go HTTP server and has minimal overhead.
+- It's built on top of the standard Go's net/http package.
-- **Routing**: It provides a powerful routing system that handles complex URLs, path parameters effortlessly.
-- **Middleware**: It allows you to plug in middleware for logging, authentication, rate limiting etc, with seamless integration in your app.
+- It's fast because it has minimal overhead.
-- **JSON**: It supports JSON parsing and generation out of the box, making it easy to work with JSON data.
-JSON is quite a common pattern in RESTful APIs and Gin provides convenient ways to handle it.
+- Out of the box support for JSON parsing and generation makes it easy to work with JSON data.
-- **Scalability & Concurrency**: It leverages Go's concurrency model (goroutines) to handle concurrent requests efficiently and scale applications horizontally to manage heavy load on the server.
+- Building on top of middleware is straightforward, allowing you to add features like logging, authentication, and more.

 ## Specific to Gin~
 - **`gin.Default()`**: Creates a new Gin router with default middleware (logging and recovery).
-The recovery middleware catches panics and returns a 500 error, ensuring your server stays running.
+    > The recovery middleware catches panics and returns a 500 error, ensuring your server stays running.
 - **`context.BindJSON(&struct)`**: Binds incoming JSON request bodies to a Go struct, with automatic validation and error handling.
 - **`context.Param(key)`**: Retrieves path parameters (e.g. :id in /todos/:id).
 - **`context.Query(key)`**: Extracts query parameters from the URL (e.g., ?query=example).
 - **`router.Run(address)`**: Starts the HTTP server on the specified address (e.g., localhost:8080).
 - **`router.[HTTPMethod](path, handler)`**: Defines a route for a specific HTTP method and path.
 For example, router.GET("/todos", getTodos).

-## Creating HTTP Server using Gin 🚀
+## Creating your first server with Gin 🚀

-### 1. Setup project <br/>
+### 1. Setup project

 We’ll build a RESTful API to manage a todo list stored in memory.
 The API will support the following endpoints:

 - **GET /todos**: Retrieve all todos, with optional filtering by query or status.
 - **POST /todos**: Create a new todo
 - **GET /todos/:id**: Retrieve a specific todo by its ID